furqonm/cloud-network-engineer/README.md

   - How to use public IP as private IP for the pod.

 - [Private Google Access for on-premises hosts](https://cloud.google.com/vpc/docs/private-google-access-hybrid)
-  - How an on-premise application access Google API without internet, instead via Interconnect atau VPN.
+  - How an on-premise application access Google API without internet, instead via Interconnect or VPN.

 - [Serverless VPC Access](https://cloud.google.com/vpc/docs/serverless-vpc-access)
   - How serverless resource can access resources inside the VPC.